dbcb/asciidocToGo/README.md

-asciidocToGo
+AsciidocToGo
 ============

-Portable version of asciidoc including plugins (dot, latex, code highlighting)

-Asciidoc is a great tool to create good looking html documents out of plain text files.
-To use it with all features, a lot of additional packages need to be included.
-This project tries to make it easier for users to "just use" asciddoc without the hassle to deal with installations and dependencies.
+AsciidocToGo is a full featured portable version of [asciidoc](http://www.asciidoc.org asciidoc) that contains the complete toolchain to build html or docbook/latex based PDF documentation out of plain ascii files.
+Just download AsciidocToGo and start writing instead of seaching day or maybe weeks to put together all of the the required softwareparts.

 Packages
 --------

-asciidocToGo is delivered as a stand alone package for windows, linux, and macos including the following parts:
+AsciidocToGo is delivered as a stand alone package for windows, linux, and McOS including the following parts:

 * python 2.7.x